AdobeDocs/marketo-measure.en/help/introduction-to-marketo-measure/overview-resources/marketo-measure-framework.md

 **Account Configuration**

-This is where you can update your company’s general information and access the Marketo Measure Javascript.
+This is where you can update your company's general information and access the Marketo Measure Javascript.

 **Settings**

-This menu item allows you to configure your attribution and channel mapping settings, manage integrations with CRMs and third-party applications, view/add Marketo Measure account users, and update billing information.
+This menu item allows you to configure your attribution and channel-mapping settings, manage integrations with CRMs and third-party applications, view/add Marketo Measure account users, and update billing information.

 **Marketing ROI Dashboard**

-The Marketing ROI Dashboard menu item is where you can visualize your data in terms of channel performance, activity and cost.
+The Marketing ROI Dashboard menu item is where you can visualize your data in terms of channel performance, activity, and cost.